 At the time of purchasing the selected harvesting modules (portable sawmills, portable winches, log hauling vehicles, sawnwood transport wagons and harvesting rigging), special attention will be paid to their strength and appropriate design, with a view to harvesting trees of the various species present in our tropical forests and withstanding the demanding working conditions.
 Special account will be taken also of their production by industrial means, and of an adequate stock of spare parts, technical service and, most importantly, a registered trademark warranty.
 Pre-project PD 6/00 Rev.1 (I) identified plant and machinery for the three technology packages.
-To this end, manufacturers and/or representatives of their equipment in workshops organised and implemented by FONDEBOSQUE and the Pre-project.
+To this end, manufacturers and/or representatives of the most well-known portable sawmills in the country were invited to demonstrate the advantages of their equipment in workshops organised and implemented by FONDEBOSQUE and the Pre-project.
 The composition of each alternative proposed was determined by joint and participatory decision of small forest industrialists.